 - more academic time spent on core subjects like writing and literature studies, and

-- higher parental involvement which means children are more likely to be academically successful and reach their potential.
+- higher parental involvement means children are more likely to be academically successful and reach their potential.

-While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for my book.)
+While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for the book.)

-Sure these studies might not always be randomly sampled populations, but the results come out so often as significantly above their peers, it’s hard to believe there’s not something to them.
-Additionally, there’s no contradicting studies to negate the results.
+Sure these studies might not always be randomly sampled populations, but the results come out so often as significantly above their peers it’s hard to believe there’s not something to them.
+Additionally, there are no contradicting studies to negate the results.